nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

 We send this to the server when we search a specific user's shares.
 The token is a number generated by the client and is used to track the search results.

-In the past, the server sent us this message for UserSearch requests from other users.
-Today, the server sends a [FileSearch](#server-code-26) message instead.
+The recipient receives the search request in the form of a [FileSearch](#server-code-26) message.

 ### Data Order